Jboy123-bobo/Bank-Customer-Churn-Analysis/README.md

 ### Dataset Overview and Tools
 ---
 No duplicates were found
-Blank values were treated, corrected spelling errors and data types errors, A new column was added the breakdown the age brackets of the customers for better insights
+Blank values were treated, corrected spelling errors and data types errors, A new column was added the breakdown customers ages into age brackets to identify trends across life stages.
-All these where done using power query and Excel for analysis and Data Visualization
+All these where done using Power query(for cleaning) and Excel(Pivot table and Data Visualization)

 The dataset consists of 10,000 customer records with the following key attributes:
 - Exited (1 = churned, 0 = stayed)